 Post-mission surveys will be conducted from the surface vessel(s) and aircraft used for pre-test surveys.
 Any affected marine species will be documented and reported to NMFS.
 The report will include the date, time, location, test activities, species (to the lowest taxonomic level possible), behavior, and number of animals.

-(1) The manner in which, and the degree to which, the successful implementation of the measure is expected to minimize adverse impacts to marine mammals;
+- The manner in which, and the degree to which, the successful implementation of the measure is expected to minimize adverse impacts to marine mammals

 In order to issue an ITA for an activity, section 101(a)(5)(D) of the MMPA states that NMFS must set forth “requirements pertaining to the monitoring and reporting of such taking.”
-The MMPA implementing regulations at 50 CFR 216.104(a)(13) indicate that requests for IHAs must include the suggested means of accomplishing the necessary monitoring and reporting that will result in increased knowledge of the species and of the level of taking or impacts on populations of marine mammals that are expected to be present in the action area.
+The MMPA implementing regulations at 50 CFR 216.104(a)(13) indicate that requests for LOAs must include the suggested means of accomplishing the necessary monitoring and reporting that will result in increased knowledge of the species and of the level of taking or impacts on populations of marine mammals that are expected to be present.

-The RDT&E Monitoring Program, planned by the Navy as part of its IHA application, is focused on mitigation-based monitoring.
-Main monitoring techniques include use of civilian personnel as marine mammal observers during pre-, during-, and post-test events.
+The RDT&E Monitoring Program, proposed by the Navy as part of its IHA application, is focused on mitigation-based monitoring.
+Main monitoring techniques include use of civilian personnel as marine mammal observers during pre-, during, and post-, test events.

 Estimated Take by Incidental Harassment